Pierre CremieuxPresident, Boston

 My role in this case evolved over time and had multiple dimensions.
 My responsibilities included interacting with counsel, who are typically the best informed about the facts in the case, and interacting with experts, who have the very tough job of absorbing massive amounts of information, determining what methods must be used to get robust results, and, ultimately, with our help, determining how best to present these results.
 The most important part of my job, however, was to get out of the way of the very talented group of people I work with and to listen carefully to everyone’s ideas.
 In that process, analysts had a special role because they are often the closest to the data and the facts of the case, which makes them invaluable in team meetings.
 Much of my initial responsibility was to direct the work in support of Dean Snyder and, later, James Levinsohn, George Foster, and other experts.
 Everyone from the analysts to the principals participated in some aspect of supporting these experts.
 My role then morphed a bit as I became one of the testifying experts on the case.

 Supporting Pierre Cremieux

-Stephen FinkVice President, Boston
+Stephen FinkVice President (now Managing Principal), Boston

 I worked closely with both senior consultants and analysts to support Managing Principal Pierre Cremieux’s expert analysis of cartels and firm behavior in the TFT-LCD industry.
 This included researching the economics literature on cartel theory and conducting quantitative analyses examining individual firms' decisions with respect to pricing and production for their various products.
 It was fun to assist in brainstorming sessions with Pierre and the case team, and to help Pierre prepare for deposition.
 Having a team that was devoted to the same outcome really made the process enjoyable.